ultrafez/dotfiles/README.md

 ## Files/Directories

-* `scripts` - A directory of handy scripts.
-Include the "setupAliases" file in .bashrc/.zshrc to configure aliases to them

 * `gitconfig` - Only contains configuration that is shared inside and outside of work (email field is excluded).
 Include this file in the OS `.gitconfig` like so:

 ```